A $\tau-$DM relation for FRB hosts?: Mock FRBs

 We next include the effect of observational bias on the signal-to-noise ratio (SNR) considering DM smearing as

 where BW$=1$ MHz for CRAFT/ICS.
 The true SNR is then

 where ${\rm SNR}_{\rm ins}$ is given by the instrument and $t_s=1.182$ ms is the sampling time \citep{Hoffmann2025}.
+The factor of $(1+z)^{-3}$ multiplying $\tau_{\rm host}$ accounts for the frequency-dependence in Eq.~\ref{eq:tauhost} of $\nu^{-4}$, and the Doppler broadening factor of $1+z$.
+We note that this scaling is approximate only \citep[see ][ for a discussion]{2024MNRAS.528.1583H}.
 We require this procedure because the \texttt{zDM} code has already accounted for the time-smearing in the numerator on the right-hand-side of Eq.~\ref{eq:degrade}, but not the additional smearing due to scattering.
 FRBs with resulting SNR below a given threshold are assumed to be undetectable.

 With the dispersion measure created for all mock FRBs, we can now obtain the value of ${\rm DM_{host}^{\prime}}$ that would be inferred from observations.
 The contributions of the Milky Way and the cosmic material are not known with precision, so we estimate their averages.
 The cosmic contribution to DM is estimated by adopting the average value of the Macquart relation \citep{Macquart2020} at the redshift of the FRBs (${\rm \overline{DM}_{cosmic}(z)}$) as is common procedure in the literature, assuming that $z$ is known.
 For the Milky Way value, we again adopt ${\rm \overline{DM}_{MW}}=80$ pc ${\rm cm^{-3}}$ for all FRBs.
 Quantitatively, the inferred host DM equates